spice-h2020/manifest/sm_scenario/README.md

 #### Citizen Curation activity

-A **Citizen Curation activity** is an set of activities wherein citizens interact with artefacts and people and produce citizen curation objects (to be defined).
+A **Citizen Curation activity** is a set of activities wherein citizens interact with artefacts and people and produce citizen curation objects (to be defined).
 This activity is characterised by a *setting* (including *technical requirements*), a *purpose*, and a number of sequential *stages*.

 ```
 {